rroels/EVQWGD001-Pinout/README.md

 ### Measurements

 I was then able to wire and visualise the various possible pinouts.
 Basically, either the first pin is the common pin, the second pin is the common pin or the third pin is the common pin.
+The remaining two pins are always assumed to be channel A and B.

-For each of these three scenarios, I made small recording on the oscilloscope which contained one scroll up and one scroll down.
-This is what it looks like:
+For each of these three scenarios, I made a small recording on the oscilloscope, which contained one scroll up and one scroll down.
+This is what it looks like for each scenario.

 <hr>